Redesigned the Trade-in flow to improve conversion by 14%

 The Trade-in flow had one huge drop-off and that was when users saw the price offered for their clubs.

-Key insight: The business already offered a 20% trade-in bonus at checkout, but this incentive was not visible at the offer step.
+The business already offered a 20% trade-in bonus at checkout, but this incentive was not visible at the offer step.

 For example: